 - User access control to define who can see the reports

 - Smart data notifications and forecasting

 Downside: There are some sophisticated reports that require a certain level of coding know-how.

 When it comes to selecting reporting software, there’s no dearth of choices.
-Having a number of options gives you more freedom, but also makes it hard to zero in on the final decision.
+Having a number of options gives you more freedom with different types of reports, but also makes it hard to zero in on the final decision.

 So we hope that the above list will help you narrow down the available choices and pick a reporting tool that helps you share great insights with your team and your whole organization with ease.
 If you need further tips, we’ve got you covered in this guide on how to write a report.